novay/laravel-word-template/README.md

     ```

 ### Basic Usage
 1. You need to prepare the template document that you want, for example you can download [This File](https://raw.githubusercontent.com/novay/laravel-word-template/master/surat_pernyataan.rtf).
-If it's downloading automatically, you can just press Ctrl+S to save it manually as .rtf file.
+If it's not downloading automatically, you can just press Ctrl+S to save it manually as .rtf file.

 2. You can use this `facade` to play with this :